Strong concern over Italy migrant stance - EU partners

 19 Luglio 2018

 Brussels, July 19 - Italy's EU partners on Thursday voiced "strong concern" about Italy's stance on revising the Sophia mission's rules on migrant landings.
 They said they were concerned by Rome's decision, announced at the COPS on Wednesday, to no longer accept the "automatic" landing of migrants in its ports of those saved by the Eunavfor Med's Sophia op.
 The worries were expressed in the conclusions of the COPS meeting in Brussels.
 The partners, however, said they were ready to go into the question in greater detail at a meeting Friday.
 The COPS, whose English acronym is PSC, is the EU's Political and Security Committee.
-It is a permanent body within the European Union dealing with Common Foreign and Security Policy issues, including Common Security and Defence Policy.
-A spokesperson for the European Commission said Thursday "we will assess the consequences of the Italian request" on changing the Sophia groundrules on where to offload migrants.
-"Italy has not yet formalised the request, so we'll see at tomorrow's meeting," the spokesperson said.
+It is a permanent body within the European Union dealing with Common Foreign and Security Policy issues, including Common Security and Defence Policy. photo: Eunavfor Med chief Enrico Credendino

 ALTRI ARTICOLI DALLA SEZIONE